-- 19.1 Medical and health products and services are offered by a variety of organizations.
-The Medical Council does not have jurisdiction over such organizations.
-However, subject to section 18.2, disciplinary action will be taken against a doctor where an advertisement in the name of the organization is in effect promotion of the doctor's practice.
-In this respect, the Medical Council will look at the actual effect of the advertisement. - 19.2 A doctor who has any kind of financial or professional relationship with, uses the facilities of, or accepts patients referred by, such an organization, must exercise due diligence (but not merely nominal efforts) to ensure that the organization does not advertise in contravention of the principles and rules applicable to individual doctors.
-Due diligence shall include acquainting himself with the nature and content of the organization's advertising, and discontinuation of the relationship with an organization which is found to be advertising in contravention of the principles and rules. - 19.3 Under no circumstances should a doctor permit his professional fees or contact information to be published in an organization's promotional materials.
+19.1 Medical and health products and services are offered by a variety of organizations.
+The Bahamas Medical Council does not have jurisdiction over such organizations.
+However, subject to section 19.2, disciplinary action will be taken against a medical practitioner where an advertisement in the name of the organization is in effect promotion of the medical practitioner's practice.
+In this respect, The

+- Bahamas Medical Council will look at the actual effect of the advertisement - 19.2 A medical practitioner who has any kind of financial or professional relationship with, uses the facilities of, or accepts patients referred by, such an organization, must exercise due diligence (but not merely nominal efforts) to ensure that the organization does not advertise in contravention of the principles and rules applicable to individual medical practitioner.
+Due diligence shall include acquainting himself with the nature and content of the organization's advertising, and discontinuation of the relationship with an organization which is found to be advertising in contravention of the principles and rules. - 19.2.1 Under no circumstances should a medical practitioner permit his professional fees or contact information to be published in an organization's promotional materials.